elovalo/elovalo/simulator/README.md

 ## Rendering via terminal

 It is possible to render via terminal as well.
 Make sure you have an alias for Blender (OS X) or have it in your path (Ubuntu, Win?).
-Execute the following command in order to render out an animation (a set of pngs) of given `effect`:
+Execute

-effect=sine path=tmp blender -b simulator.blend -P sim.py -a
+./anim sine tmp

 This would render the sine effect in /tmp below the current path.
 You should find a bunch of pngs there.
-It is possible to use certain other flags.
-Consider the following:
+If you want to render just one frame, use

-* -f 25 - Renders frame 25 only
+./frame sine tmp 25

-* -s 1 -e 50 -a - Starts rendering from frame 1 and ends at 50
+where 25 is the frame number you want.

 ## Converting pngs to something useful